Sriiinini/CovidSG-Project/README.md

 ## Project Overview

-Amid the global spread of COVID, countries began disseminating data to the public to track the virus's transmission.
+This project serves as a personal showcase of my contributions during my time in COVID Operations.
+Amid the global spread of COVID, countries worldwide began disseminating data to the public to track the virus's transmission.
 Each country introduced its own version of a COVID dashboard, providing real-time insights to help people assess risk and understand local situations.

-This project serves as a personal showcase of my contributions during my time in COVID Operations.
 Meant as a demonstration, it provides a glimpse into the impactful work I undertook and the value I brought to my team.
 The valuable insights derived from this project provides a good understanding of the pandemic's impact during the period of 2020-2021 in Singapore.

 ## Data Sources

+Due to the confidential nature of my actual work, I've employed public datasets available online, which pulled data from daily Press Releases on the Covid-19 situation in Singapore.

 - [COVID-19 Singapore](https://data.world/hxchua/covid-19-singapore): Time series data on Covid-19 cases in Singapore
 - [Covid-19 Deaths in Singapore](https://data.world/tws4793/covid-19-deaths-singapore): Summary of all deaths attributable to complications from Covid-19.